Counseling Degrees and Programs in Washington

 Eastern Washington University

 Individuals interested in addiction counseling careers will find many program options at Eastern Washington University (EWU).
-A Graduate Certificate in Addiction Studies is available on-campus or online for those working in related fields or for licensed counseling professionals as well as an online Master of Arts (MA) in Behavioral Health focused on addiction, recovery, and counseling treatment.
-For those just beginning their studies, the Bachelor of Arts (BA) in Addiction Studies is a four-year, on-campus undergraduate degree that introduces students to the foundation theories and skills necessary to become a successful addiction counselor.
+A Graduate Certificate in Addiction Studies is available on-campus or online for those working in related fields or for licensed counseling professionals.
+EWU also offers several on-campus or online master’s degrees including a 40-credit Master of Arts (MA) in Addiction Studies, a 44-credit MA in Advanced Addiction Therapies, and a 60-credit MA in Behavioral Health, which focuses on addiction, recovery, and counseling treatment.
+For those just beginning their studies, the Bachelor of Arts (BA) in Addiction Studies is a four-year, on-campus undergraduate degree that introduces students to foundational theories and allows them to develop the skills necessary to become successful addiction counselors.
 Students complete a senior capstone project and have the option of completing a practicum to gain supervised experience.
-These programs meet the educational requirements for various substance abuse counseling credentials in Washington.
+EWU students can also complete an Undergraduate Certificate in Addiction Studies: Suicide Assessment, Treatment, and Management.
+All of these addiction counseling programs offered at EWU meet the educational requirements for various substance abuse counseling credentials in Washington.
 EWU also offers CACREP-accredited, on-campus Master of Science (MS) degrees in Clinical Mental Health Counseling and School Counseling.

 Northwest University

-Northwest University is a Christian institution that offers a faith-based Master of Arts (MA) in Clinical Mental Health Counseling.
-Students can complete all required coursework online and graduate in three years or take online courses in combination with evening or weekend classes at the Kirkland campus.
-Online students must attend two on-campus residencies during the program and complete the same supervised work experiences as on-campus students.
+Northwest University is a Christian institution that offers a faith-based 60-credit Master of Arts (MA) in Clinical Mental Health Counseling (CMHC).
+Students can choose between taking evening classes on weeknights for 24 months or completing all required coursework online in an asynchronous format that takes 36 months.
+Online students must attend three on-campus residencies during the program and complete the same supervised work experiences as on-campus students.
 New students are admitted in the fall term.
-An on-campus version of the program is also offered, which takes as little as two years of full-time study to complete.
 Both the online and on-campus versions of the degree are designed to meet Washington’s educational requirements for licensure as a Licensed Mental Health Counselor (LMHC).
+While the program is not CACREP-accredited, it was designed to align with those standards and is currently in the process of applying for accreditation status.

 References: